 (I’m one of those who believe the greatest white wines are made in Pugliny-Montrachet.
 I love Leflaive wines, and my grail whites are their Chevalier Montrachets.
 I prefer Chevalier because it is the graceful twin to the brutish of Batard.
 Aside from Montrachet itself, both are the very best Grand Crus of this village.
 I’ve been fortunate enough to have had the 2004 and 2009.
 Both taste better the next day, like inhaling liquid gold.)

 Noble Rot have somehow turned paranoia (a scandal even) into a brilliant sauce.
 The dishes are all very aromatic.
 Wines in edible form, or food that drinks well with aromatic wines.
-The turbot is cooked a pointe as expected, but it’s the sauce – I hazard a hollandaise – that you can just stick your nose into and smell.
+The turbot is cooked a pointe as expected, but it’s the sauce – I hazard a beurre blanc – that you can just stick your nose into and smell.
 Lemon butter creaminess, smooth and layered.
 Deep even.